All Registered Harvard Extension School Students

-Fifteen-minute first-come, first-served slots with Amanda Peters are available to all currently registered Extension School students and alumni to ask questions about career options, resumes, cover letters, job search strategies, and interviewing skills.
-Advising is offered over the phone or via Skype.
-This service is available the first Monday of each month, between 1 and 3:45 pm, September to May.
+Fifteen-minute first-come, first-served times with Amanda Peters are available to all currently registered Extension School students to ask questions about career options, resumes, cover letters, job search strategies, and interviewing skills.
+Advising is offered over the phone or via Skype or Zoom.
+This service is available the first or second Monday of each month, between 1 and 3:45 pm, September to May.
 There are no appointments.
-Just call Amanda at (617) 496-8946 or via Skype (amandacpeters) during call-in hours.
+Just call Amanda at (617) 496-8946 or on Skype (amandacpeters) during virtual drop-in hours.

-In addition, we offer the following career services to Harvard Extension School officially admitted degree candidates and alumni.
+In addition, we offer the following career services to Harvard Extension School officially admitted degree candidates.

 - Get a quick overview of all OCS career services by visiting Career Services for Harvard Extension School.